 Support the monitoring of performance of the employment legal support and advisory services, assisting with reviews of KPIs/compliance with AoC expectations of outsourced legal advice service and coordinating feedback from members to the provider concerning the helpline and other related services.

-.
+Support the Head of Industrial Relations with the organisation of industrial relations related activities such as organising Employment Reference Group pay consideration meetings, National Joint Forum (union) meetings, venues, attendance, and note taking.

-Collate and disseminate information of interest to HR professionals, including key outcomes of meetings, reports, project updates, AoC communications and/or company-wide campaigns/initiatives. national member services team to coordinate advice and support so that AoC is both responsive to current issues and proactive to support AoC members in matters regarding HR and employment issues.
+Collate and disseminate information of interest to HR professionals, including key outcomes of meetings, reports, project updates, AoC communications and/or company-wide campaigns/initiatives.

-To work as part
+Work with colleagues within the national member services team to coordinate advice and support so that AoC is both responsive to current issues and proactive to support AoC members in matters regarding HR and employment issues.

-.
+Provide ad-hoc support to the AoC National Lead for Workforce in relation to employment advisory services and industrial relations.

 Work closely with immediate colleagues to ensure a joined-up, consistent and coherent approach and to cover important meetings and events when colleagues are absent.